saltstack/salt/doc/topics/aws.rst

 ========================
-Getting Started With EC2
+Getting Started With AWS
 ========================

-Amazon EC2 is a very widely used public cloud platform and one of the core platforms Salt Cloud has been built to support.
+Amazon AWS is a very widely used public cloud platform and one of the core platforms Salt Cloud has been built to support.

 Set up the cloud config at ``/etc/salt/cloud``: